perfectionist/ProjectTweeter/README.md

 * [Programming in Objective-C 2.0, 2nd Edition](http://www.pearsonhighered.com/educator/product/Programming-in-ObjectiveC-20/9780321566157.page) by Stephen G. Kochan is a excellent reference but does not really cover the idoms and best practices.

 ### Git and GitHub ###
-* [Git](http://git-scm.com/) site has an [documentation](http://git-scm.com/documentation) link that has tutorials to developer documentation.
+* [Git](http://git-scm.com/) site has an [documentation](http://git-scm.com/documentation) link that has tutorials to developer documentation as well as download the software.
 [Xcode supports git](http://developer.apple.com/library/ios/#documentation/ToolsLanguages/Conceptual/Xcode4UserGuide/SCM/SCM.html#//apple_ref/doc/uid/TP40010215-CH7-SW12).
 I use a combination of Xcode and SourceTree to manage my git repository.
 Most adds and commits are from inside Xcode.
 Merges, tagging, pushing to GitHub are from SourceTree.
 Of course I also make use of the command line (mainly for setup) and even some commands on GitHub itself.
-* [GitHub](http://github.com/) site has a very good set of help pages.
+* [GitHub](http://github.com/) is the place to share your git repositories with others and the site has a very good set of help pages.
-* [Insider Guide to GitHub videos](http://pragprog.com/screencasts/v-scgithub/insider-guide-to-github) while a bit dated have some excellent tips.
+* [Insider Guide to GitHub videos](http://pragprog.com/screencasts/v-scgithub/insider-guide-to-github) from Pragmatic Programmer are  a bit dated but have some excellent tips.
 First video is free, second is just $5.
 * [SourceTree](http://www.sourcetreeapp.com/) from Atlassian is **FREE** tool for managing source code and you can download at the [Mac App Store](http://itunes.apple.com/us/app/sourcetree/id411678673?mt=12&ls=1).
 It works well with **git** and **GitHub**.

+### Miscellaneous ###
+* [Marked](http://brettterpstra.com/project/marked/) is a great tool for previewing Markdown for the `README.md ` file.
+It even has a GitHub stylesheet.
+* [MultiMarkdown Composer](http://multimarkdown.com/) is also a good tool for authoring any markdown file in the project.
+It helps you to remember the *correct* syntax.